More bike bits here.

 Thus, the effect of lighter tires may be easy to feel, but the major effect is reduced rolling drag, not reduced rotating mass.

-In addition, cyclists often run lighter tires at higher inflation pressure, and often maintain pressure more consistently, both of which further reduce rolling drag.
+In addition, cyclists often run lighter tires at higher inflation pressure, and often maintain pressure more consistently, both of which can further reduce rolling drag.

 Lighter tires are often narrower, which reduces aerodynamic drag.
 Light wheels often have fewer spokes, which also reduces aerodynamic drag.
 The benefit is harder to estimate simply, but note that at steady-state 20km/h aerodynamic drag is about 50% of the total power and at steady-state 40 km/h, aerodynamic drag is about 80% of the total power (doubling the speed roughly doubles rolling drag but increases aerodynamic power by roughly 8x).
 The rider is the biggest part of total air drag, but wheel drag is typically reported as significant for racing cyclists.